By Mark Wills - Course Instructor of Loan Signing System, Forbes Real Estate Council Member, and Best Selling Author

 The National Notary Association was established in 1957 to provide notaries with “education, guidance, resources, tools, and advocacy.”

 They collaborated with Yale Law School to create the Uniform Notary Act in 1973 that nearly every state has adopted.

 The National Notary Association has five primary goals:

 In a nutshell, the National Notary Association is focused on the legal and compliance aspects of becoming a notary public and, as a result, is the premier educational institution that teaches Americans how to pass each state's notary commission test and learn the laws behind becoming a loan signing agent.

 And this is exactly how the NNA approaches their signing agent training.
 Their certification ensures that you know all the signing agent laws - the basic do’s and do-nots.

 There was so much fraud during the real estate boom that mortgage professionals are now quite fearful of hiring potentially fraudulent notaries.

 And that is why more and more title companies require an NNA certification.

-However, It is the Loan Signing System’s speciality.
+Fortunately, it is Loan Signing System’s specialty.

 Remember the five primary goals I mentioned previously that the NNA aims to achieve?